truenicoco/slidge/README.md

 -------------

-Slidge (and most if not all XMPP gateway that I know of) will break end-to-end encryption, or more precisely one of the \'ends\' become the gateway itself.
+Slidge (and most if not all XMPP gateway that I know of) will break end-to-end encryption, or more precisely one of the 'ends' become the gateway itself.
 If privacy is a major concern for you, my advice would be to:

 -   use XMPP + OMEMO
 -   self-host your gateways
--   have your gateways hosted by someone you know AFK
+-   have your gateways hosted by someone you know AFK and trust

 Related projects
 ----------------